Tech-at-DU/BotShop-iOS/00-Project-Overview/README.md

----
-title: "Overview Of Bot Shop"
+# Overview Of Bot Shop
-slug: overview-of-bot-shop
----

 It’s the year 3000 and the everyday person is now 75% machine and requires the services of microbots for inner bodily maintenance.
 It’s your job to create an app that enables people to order the bots they need.